You're likely familiar with storage auctions from the show Storage Wars, where bidders compete in a storage unit auction packed with hidden surprises.

 3. Units are viewed before bidding

 Whether an online or in person, self storage units are offered under a “look but don’t touch” policy.
-Bidders are usually shown one photo taken from the entrance.
-You won't be able to enter the unit or inspect individual items.
+Bidders are usually shown photos taken from the entrance (and sometimes extra angles), but you won’t be able to enter the unit or inspect individual items.

 Remember to focus on packaging, visible item types, and how neatly the unit is arranged to assess potential value.